 While you can transfer files to any computer or device that uses microSD cards, the playback software is only compatible on Windows 7, XP, 2000 and Vista, as well as Mac OS10.5.
 This is actually a very acceptable amount of compatibility and really not that big of deal.
 Like we said before, the included media players that come packaged with these spy glasses aren’t the best choice of software.

-Powpro HD Spy Sunglasses
+Joycam HD Spy Sunglasses

-The black tinted Corprit HD Spy Sunglasses provide a good combination of performance and ease of use, with particular focus on how you’re able to record and transfer your image data.
+The black tinted Joycam HD Spy Sunglasses provide a good combination of performance and ease of use, with particular focus on how you’re able to record and transfer your image data.
 They boast an impressive resolution that captures secretly in excellent detail and are extremely easy to use while being built to last.

 1080p HD Video Capturing